compose-spec/compose-spec/spec.md

 Volumes are persistent data stores implemented by the container engine.
 Compose offers a neutral way for services to mount volumes, and configuration parameters to allocate them to infrastructure.

 The top-level `volumes` declaration lets you configure named volumes that can be reused across multiple services.
-To use a volume across multiple services, you must explicitly grant each service access by using the [volumes](05-services.md) attribute.
+To use a volume across multiple services, you must explicitly grant each service access by using the [volumes](05-services.md) attribute within the `services` top-level element.
 The `volumes` attribute has additional syntax that provides more granular control.

 ### Example